 Things in bold have been updated since original posting.

-I mostly play at home and my own music which is more of a bluesy Jazzy Rock mixture as I'm still learning how to play guitar so when I post a reply to try and help give ideas you know where I'm coming from.
-In a nutshell I'm always learning and having fun doing it.
+I mostly play at home and am always having fun learning how to play guitar so when I post a reply to try and help give ideas you know where I'm coming from.
 Rock-On!!
 Oh, and if I don't respond promptly I'm probably playing guitar or my computer locked up from multitasking 'cause I'm using Gear Box, HD500 Edit, Audacity and tab filled browsers all at the same time, Hahahaaaa.
 Surprisingly enough my 'puter handles the load more times than not.
 Lastly I'm not a salesman, I'm not trying to sell anyone anything here.
 "Riffcasts Riffworld" "RiffRumble Entry" "Shifftie" "M.O.S.U.A Two" "Bass Catszz" "Blasted Runtime Error I" "Match 30" "SoundCloud Playlist" "And Ya Know It" "CornFusion" "Oh The Drama" "The Suspense Is Kill'in Me" "Watch'in Maximum Overdrive EXT" "The Ice Gets Thinner The Farther Out Ya Get" "Quirkey" "Mind'in My Metal" "Rock'in The Tele"

 0 user(s) are reading this topic